-2. A certificate that was not issued by a CA in Content Gateway's trusted CA list; this is often a self-signed certificate

-- 3. A certificate that was not issued by a CA that is trusted by the destination server - 4.
-A revoked CA (on a CRL or OCSP list) - 5.
-An expired or not yet valid certificate - 6.
-An expired, not yet valid, or revoked certificate in the certificate chain - 7.
+- 1. A certificate that was not issued by a CA in Content Gateway's trusted CA list; this is often a self-signed certificate - 2.
+A certificate that was not issued by a CA that is trusted by the destination server - 3.
+A revoked CA (on a CRL or OCSP list) - 4.
+An expired or not yet valid certificate - 5.
+An expired, not yet valid, or revoked certificate in the certificate chain - 6.
+A self-signed certificate in the chain - 7.
 A name mismatch between the hostname and URL, or similar (hostname and the Common Name, hostname and the Subject Alternative Name; hostname and use of a wildcard in the certificate) - 8.
 Missing and/or optional fields in the certificate (no CRL or OCSP state; result in "Unknown revocation state" errors) - 9.
 A problem in the logic of the CVE